Season 1, episode 3: “Kill Me Now”

 SOOKIE: That one has a Post-it on its back.

-— Post-it is a brand of sticky notes produced by the 3M Company.
-The term “Post-it” has become a genericized trademark, or proprietary eponym, in US English: “a trademark or brand name that, because of its popularity or significance, has become a generic term for, or synonymous with, a general class of product or service” (Wikipedia).
-Legally, “Post-it” is a registered trademark, but it is often used to refer to any sticky notes, regardless of brand.
+- Post-it is a US brand of sticky notes produced by the 3M Company.
+In US English, the term “Post-it” has become a generic trademark, or proprietary eponym: “a trademark or brand name that, because of its popularity or significance, has become a generic term for, or synonymous with, a general class of products or services” (Wikipedia).
+Legally, “Post-it” is a registered trademark, but it is often used to refer to any sticky note, regardless of brand.

 RICHARD: Any particular place you’d like to go?

 RORY: Hundreds of places.
-Paris, Rome, London, Prague, Istanbul, Fes.
-Have you ever been to Fes?
+Paris, Rome, London, Prague, Istanbul, Fez.
+Have you ever been to Fez?

-— Fes or Fez (Arabic: فاس, Berber: ⴼⴰⵙ, French: Fès) is the second largest city (after Casablanca) in the North African country of Morocco.
-Often referred to as the country’s cultural capital, Fes is home to the world’s oldest continually-operating university, the University of Al Quaraouiyine, founded in 859.
+- Fez or Fes (Arabic: فاس, Berber: ⴼⴰⵙ, French: Fès) is the second-largest city (after Casablanca) in the North African country of Morocco.
+Often referred to as the country’s cultural capital, Fez is home to the world’s oldest continually operating university, the University of Al Quaraouiyine, founded in 859.

-— The cylindrical, felt article of headwear known as the fez is also named after the city.
+- The cylindrical, felt article of headwear known as the fez is also named for the city.

-— The Jardin du Luxembourg (English: Luxembourg Gardens) is located in Paris, France.
+- The Jardin du Luxembourg (English: Luxembourg Garden) is located in Paris, France.
 It was created in 1612 and occupies the grounds around the Luxembourg Palace.

-— The band’s name was derived from the last letter of each member’s first name–that is, until one of the Ns (original bass singer Jason Galasso) was replaced by Lance Bass.
-Justin Timberlake, the youngest member of the group and one of the lead singers, has gone on to have a successful solo career.
+- NSYNC (stylized *NSYNC) is a US vocal group formed in 1995.
+Their first two studio albums were both certified Diamond and featured hit singles like “Bye Bye Bye” and “It’s Gonna Be Me,” both released in 2000.
+The band’s name incorporates the last letter of each founding member’s first name, though one of the Ns (original bass singer Jason Galasso) was later replaced by Lance Bass.
+Justin Timberlake, the youngest member of the group and one of the lead singers, went on to have a successful solo career.

-— It isn’t uncommon for bands to be all male, but not every all-male band is a boy band.
-The distinction between boy bands and other types is that boy bands are vocal groups; they generally do not play instruments and instead perform choreographed dances.
-Their members are usually young, in their teens and 20s, and they are known for singing love songs marketed toward a young female fanbase.
+- Unlike other bands that may also feature all-male lineups, boy bands are vocal groups, specifically; they do not play instruments and instead perform choreographed dances.
+Their members are usually young, in their teens and 20s, and they are known for singing love songs marketed toward a young, female audience.

 DRELLA: Hey, Pepé Le Pew, you wanna give me a hand with this?

-— Pepé Le Pew is a character from the Warner Bros.
-Looney Tunes and Merrie Melodies cartoon series, having made his first appearance in the 1945 short Odor-able Kitty.
-He is depicted as a striped skunk and speaks with a French accent.
+- Pepé Le Pew is a character from the Looney Tunes and Merrie Melodies cartoon series by Warner Bros.
+He is depicted as a striped skunk with a French accent (as seen in this clip from the 1955 short Two Scent’s Worth) and made his first appearance in the 1945 short Odor-able Kitty.

 RORY: It’s a conspiracy.